 Bud, Golden Eagle

-It took decades of Martin’s falconry experience and years of battling bureacracy, before Bud became the first Golden Eagle to the Southwest Wildlife Foundation.
+It took decades of Martin’s falconry experience and years of battling bureacracy, before Golden Eagle, Bud, joined the Southwest Wildlife Foundation as a Wildlife Ambassador and falconry bird.
 Martin became the first person ever licensed to keep a Golden Eagle for falconry and education.
 Bud was a depredation bird which means he was seen as a threat to livestock.
 Martin rescued him.

 Thumper, Harris Hawk

 Thumper lived over 28 years.
 The average lifespan of a Harris Hawk in the wild is 7-10 years.
 He was born in Martin’s captive breeding program and has been a falconry and educational bird all his life.
 Even long retired from hunting, he was a wonderful educational bird and wildlife ambassador.

 BG, Northern Goshawk

 BG arrived in June of 2016 while less than two weeks old.
 She was born in a captive breeding program.
 Her father is a Goshawk from Finland and her mother is an Arizona Apache Goshawk.

 More about BG:

 - BG The Goshawk, Part One

 - Out with BG the Goshawk